croo12/what_is_that/src/shell_core/README.md

 ## Dependencies

-This module relies on `tokio` for asynchronous operations and `encoding_rs` for character encoding handling.
+This module relies on `tokio` for asynchronous operations, `encoding_rs` for character encoding handling, and `shlex` for command parsing.

 ## Current State

 The `shell_core` module has been refactored into smaller, more manageable sub-modules for improved organization and maintainability.
-It now includes:

-*   **`builtins/`:** Contains individual implementations of built-in commands (`cd.rs`, `ls.rs`, `ping.rs`, `open.rs`).
-*   **`command_executor.rs`:** Encapsulates the logic for dispatching commands to either built-in implementations or external system commands.
-*   **`autocompletion.rs`:** Provides context-aware command and path suggestions.
-    **Note:** The current implementation of autocompletion is temporarily disabled.
-It requires a more robust parsing engine to handle complex cases correctly.
-The future plan is to build a proper command-line parser first, and then re-implement the autocompletion feature on top of that solid foundation.
-This will ensure better accuracy and extensibility, similar to modern shells like zsh or PowerShell.
+The command executor now uses `shlex` to robustly parse user input, correctly handling quoted arguments.
+The autocompletion feature has been re-enabled and updated to use this new parser, providing a more reliable and intuitive user experience.